MicrosoftDocs/cpp-docs/docs/data/oledb/receiving-notifications.md

 ---
 # Receiving Notifications

 OLE DB provides interfaces for receiving notifications when events occur.
-These are described in [OLE DB Object Notifications](/previous-versions/windows/desktop/ms725406) in the *OLE DB Programmer's Reference*.
+These are described in [OLE DB Object Notifications](/previous-versions/windows/desktop/ms725406) in the **OLE DB Programmer's Reference**.
 Setup of these events uses the standard COM connection-point mechanism.
 For example, an ATL object that wants to retrieve events through `IRowsetNotify` implements the `IRowsetNotify` interface by adding `IRowsetNotify` to the class-derived list and exposing it through a COM_INTERFACE_ENTRY macro.

 `IRowsetNotify` has three methods, which can be called at various times.
-If you want to respond to only one of these methods, you can use the [IRowsetNotifyImpl](../../data/oledb/irowsetnotifyimpl-class.md) class, which returns E_NOTIMPL for the methods you are not interested in.
+If you want to respond to only one of these methods, you can use the [IRowsetNotifyImpl](../../data/oledb/irowsetnotifyimpl-class.md) class, which returns E_NOTIMPL for the methods you aren't interested in.

 When you create the rowset, you must tell the provider that you want the returned rowset object to support `IConnectionPointContainer`, which is needed to set up the notification.